CHAPTER 11

 §3424 VIOLATION – PENALTY

-B. Administrative Penalties: In addition to criminal sanctions, civil penalties provided in this section, and other remedies set forth in this chapter, administrative penalties may be imposed against any responsible party, whether owner, lessee, sublessor or sublessee or occupant of any premises in violation of any of the provisions of this chapter.
+B. Administrative Penalties: In addition to criminal sanctions, civil penalties provided in this section, and other remedies set forth in this chapter, administrative penalties may be imposed against any responsible party, whether owner, manager, lessee, sublessor or sublessee or occupant of any premises in violation of any of the provisions of this chapter.
 Imposition, enforcement, collection and administrative review of administrative penalties imposed shall be conducted pursuant to this code.

 §3425 NUISANCES ENDANGERING PUBLIC HEALTH

-A. Whenever a nuisance endangering the public health is ascertained to exist on any premises, or in any house or other place, the health officer shall notify, in writing, any person owning or having control of, or acting as agent for such premises, house or other place, to abate or remove such nuisance within a reasonable time, to be stated in such notice.
+A. Whenever a nuisance endangering the public health is ascertained to exist on any premises, or in any house or other place, the Health Officer shall notify, in writing, any person owning or having control of, or acting as agent for, such premises, house or other place to abate or remove such nuisance within a reasonable time, to be stated in such notice.